CamdenMarshall/osticket-prereqs/README.md

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/75201d91-f9b7-4c60-b588-5a4d1b46353a)

 This last page contains the part of information to record.
-The password can be whatever you deem it to be and the username associated with this is default "root"
+The password can be whatever you deem it to be and the username associated with this is by default "root"

 ![image](https://github.com/CamdenMarshall/osticket-prereqs/assets/153537343/68e3ad26-b360-4082-866f-686a74da1195)